Flexible Work Arrangements

 - Flextime: A work schedule that permits flexibility in starting and quitting times without changing the total hours worked in a work week.
 Most flextime arrangements specify a core period of time during the day in which all employees must be scheduled to work.

-- Part-Time: A work schedule between 17.5 and 35 hours per week is considered part-time and may have prorated vacation, holiday and sick time.
-Employees who work less than 17.5 hours per week are not benefit eligible.
+- Part-Time: A work schedule of at least 18.75 but less than 37.5 hours per week is considered part-time and may have prorated vacation, holiday and sick time.
+Employees who work less than 18.75 hours per week are not benefit eligible.

 - Job Sharing: A work arrangement in which the responsibilities of one full-time position are shared by two employees.
 Job sharing differs from part-time work in that job share partners are expected to be interchangeable in work assignments and represent a single employee in all respects.